rickyyuan07/rickyyuan07/README.md

 - 😄 Pronouns: ...
 -->

 Hello!
-Here are some personal projects, course projects, homework, and self-learning repos.
+Here are some personal projects, course projects, homework, my self-learning repos, and me.

 - 🔭 I’m currently working on my Master's studies in computer vision.
 - 🌱 I’m currently learning Gaussian Splatting Models and their relevant topics.